BYTESHAUS/read-write/README+/software/tests/README.md

 <div dir="rtl"><sub>Some algorithms or particular artifacts can be hardly testable or be fruitless.
 Or only personal evaluation</sub><sup>💫</sup></div>
 </td></tr></table>

+> [!IMPORTANT]
+> **_Prog tests_ aren't the synonym of the <i>automated</i>❗ And vice versa.** (Albeit the overlap is big.)
+>
+> Test-driven design doesn't require automation as well as debugging routines.
+Automated tests may imply hardware and even mechanical tools, or may guide the user's actions and collect reports.
+And so on.

-Getting started with testing is a no-brainer:
+### Getting started with testing is a no-brainer:

 + It's **simple** because neither special skills nor prescribed processes are obligatory.\
 (You can adhere to a methodology later.)